 The diagnosis comes days after Carson attended Trump’s Election Night watch party.
 He told the Washington Post that he felt “terrific” after suffering a fever and chills and said he had contracted the virus “probably somewhere, out there in the universe,” listing the White House party as one possibility for where he’d caught it.

-Trump’s 2016 deputy campaign manager and outside adviser, who has been spearheading the president’s postelection legal strategy, reportedly tested positive on Sunday.
+Trump’s 2016 deputy campaign manager and outside adviser, who had been spearheading the president’s postelection legal strategy, reportedly tested positive on November 8.